 Bompa is located in Oudburg, a street with more than 20 restaurants next to each other.
 Bompa is a typical Dutch word for grandfather.
 They serve all kinds of Belgian dishes.

 Abajour is another option if you go to Oudburg.
+Some classic Belgian dishes, combined with a good beer menu!

 But going to a restaurant is only one option.
 The other: going to the Frituur.
 A frituur is basically a snackbar specialised in fries.
 They're loved and praised in Belgian culture and a true Belgian goes to a Frituur about once a week.
 And the best thing is: they also sell Flemish stew.

 Frituur Tartaar is a modern frituur close by the Belfry.
 It has a trendy interior and they use vegetable oil for baking their fries, so it's safe for vegans.
+They also have a vegetarian version.

 Ghent is a very young and hip city, so you can easily find vegetarian restaurants all over the city.
 You can find vegetarian stew in these businesses: